aviket/autolisp-youtube/README.md

 ## This video explains , a basic procedure of inserting an image in AutoCAD drawing, and tracing entities over the image.

 The image used is included as a file in this branch.
 Image is created using Microsoft CoPilot designer.
+You should use this image , and draw entities over the image.
+The drawing created thus , will be used in further videos.